Why people attempt suicide

 - being gay, lesbian or transgender, arising from the prejudice these groups often face

 - being homeless

 - being a war veteran

 - being in prison or recently released from prison

 - working in an occupation that provides access to potential ways of dying by suicide, such as working as a doctor, nurse, pharmacist, farmer or as a member of the armed forces

 Some people experience suicidal thoughts when they first take antidepressants.
 Young people under 25 seem particularly at risk.

 Contact your GP immediately or go to your local hospital if you have thoughts of killing or harming yourself at any time while taking antidepressants.

-It may be useful to tell a relative or close friend that you have started taking antidepressants and to ask them to read the leaflet that comes with your medication.
-Ask them to tell you if they think your symptoms are getting worse or if they are worried about changes in your behaviour.
+It may be useful to tell a relative or close friend that you have started taking antidepressants.
+Ask them to read the leaflet that comes with your medication.
+Also ask them to tell you if they think your symptoms are getting worse or if they are worried about changes in your behaviour.

 Genetics and suicide